-On Saturday, October 14, 2017, the Calgary Airport Authority will launch a six-month Runway Usage Trial that will look to improve the balance of aircraft departures of the southerly runways (17L and 17R) over the weekends.
+On Saturday, October 14, 2017, the Calgary Airport Authority launched a six-month Runway Usage Trial that will look to improve the balance of aircraft departures of the southerly runways (17L and 17R) over the weekends.

 What are we doing?

 We will be working with NAV CANADA to alternate the primary southerly departure runway on the weekends (Saturdays and Sundays) between 6:00 a.m. and 11:00 p.m. to balance operations on non-peak days and hours.
 As we continue to grow as an urban airport, it is important to maintain airspace capacity in consideration of community feedback.

 At YYC it means alternating the use of our primary departure runway during non-peak traffic periods.
 During those times departures can be managed by operating on one of the parallel runways rather than both while maintaining safe and efficient operations.
 Alternation will be undertaken as follows:

 ◾The east runway (17L) will be the primary departure runway on odd weekend days (Saturdays – Sundays) when south flow operations are active

 ◾The west runway (17R) will be the primary departure runway on even weekend days (Saturdays – Sundays) when south flow operations are active

 A detailed calendar can be found here

 , showing the runway use dates for weekends between 6:00 a.m. and 11:00 p.m.

 Are there any caveats or limitations to the trial?